Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 But that flips it entirely.

-Uh 14, a point you made earlier.
+14, a point you made earlier.

-Um the UK have already rejected ID cards.
+The UK have already rejected ID cards.

-Blair tried to push them as hard as he could when he was in office at the height of his power, and he couldn't do it.
+Blair tried to push them as hard as he could when he was in office at the height of his power and he couldn't do it.

-Public backlash was too strong, so you know, don't let us down now, chaps.
+So, you know, don't let us down now, chaps.

-Uh 15, uh, something I alluded to earlier.
+15, something I alluded to earlier.

-Um, other countries have already tried this and already failed.
+Other countries have already tried this and already failed.

-Uh they had a um digital ID system.
+They had a digital ID system.

-Um computer error was made, millions starved.
+Computer error was made, millions starved.

-Because okay, well, you're not getting a sack of rice this week because computer says no.
+Because, okay, well, you're not getting a sack of rice this week because computer says no.

-And when when like starving people turned up at the normal place to say, well, you know, normally you give me a sack of rice this week.
+And when like starving people turned up at the normal place to say, well, you know, normally you give me a sack of rice this week.

-Well, now he's got a little computer thing that says no, don't give it.
+Well, now he's got a little computer thing that says, no, don't give it.

 So they didn't.